The Monterey International

 Peeples also produced a single-CD promotional sampler, drawing on his radio experience.
 He wrote the script and brought Steffens in to voice it.
 The sampler is now extremely rare.

-“I was terrified, but my first PR event was a success, I got to actually hang and talk with icons of my youth, the boxed set got very strong reviews upon release, sold well, and made another load of money for the Foundation,” Peeples said.
+“I was terrified, but my first PR event was a success, even if it didn’t occur to me to have a big blowup of the check made for the press photos,” Peeples said.
+“But I got to actually hang and talk with icons of my youth, the box set got very strong reviews upon release, sold well, and made another load of money for the Foundation,” Peeples said.

 More than a year later, in early 1994, National Association of Recording Arts and Sciences voters nominated Peeples and Gans and exec producer Adler for Grammys as producers in the “Best Historical Album” category.